simplydani99/simplydani99.github.io/index.md

    * Collection and analysis of movement data
    * Co-occurence and interactions with the environment
    * Exposure assessment and bias
-- Developmental Origins of Health and Disease
-   * Prenatal through childhood (early life) as a period of susceptibility
-   * Early indicators and etiology of disease
-- Cardiometabolic, respiratory, and atopic outcomes
-   * Identification of risk factors, particularly those which may be intervened upon
-   * Imaging, biomarkers, and other indicators of disease or subclinical disease
-   * Assessment and analysis of body composition and anatomy
-   * Growth and longitudinal modeling
-   * Etiology, prognosis, and comorbidities
-   * Health disparities

 To ensure a thorough and thoughtful implementation, underlying this research is training in and a focus on:
 - Exposure and health disparities